mineblitz/2026-Code2Code-Translations-using-LLMs/README.md

 - **Experiment 6 = Retranslate GPT**
   This experiment involves retranslation with GPT4o-mini, where the initial translated code is retranslated iteratively.
 The goal is to analyze if and how retranslation improves the outcome or reduces error occurrences.

-- **Experiment 7 = Explanation GPT**
-  In Experiment 7, GPT4o-mini is used to generate explanations for the translation results.

 - **Experiment 13 = 1Turn Claude**
   Similar to Experiment 5, this experiment conducts a one-turn translation using the Claude Sonnet 3.7 model.
 The single-pass translation is analyzed to assess the model’s translation success across language pairs.

 - **Experiment 14 = Retranslate Claude**
   This experiment applies iterative retranslation using the Claude Sonnet 3.7 model.
 The experiment is designed to compare whether multiple translation iterations with Claude can refine the translation quality and reduce errors.

-- **Experiment 15 = Explanation Claude**
-  In this experiment, the Claude Sonnet 3.7 model generates explanations for the translation outcomes.

 ## How to Use This Repository